Reflecting on our sense of happiness in different key areas of life can be difficult, especially if our life is seemingly all going well.

 How you do that will depend on a number of different things, but if you’re struggling to get to grips with it, there are plenty of psychology tools and resources to help.

-One of those tools is the Satisfaction with Life Scale (SWLS) and in this article, we’re going to take a closer look at what this and what it can do for you.
+One of those tools is the Satisfaction With Life Scale (SWLS), and in this article, we’re going to take a closer look at what this is and what it can do for you.

 - What Does the Questionnaire Measure Exactly?